taw10/crystfel/doc/articles/pointgroup.rst

 indexed patterns, and ones where the Miller indices for the reflections are wrong.
 But, we're getting ahead of ourselves...

-Just by looking at the parameters of the lattice (the unit cell parameters), we can determine the symmetry that the merged dataset will exhibit.
-This is the symmetry that the indexing algorithm is able to discern (by looking at the Bragg positions only), and therefore which reflections should be considered symmetrically equivalent.
-This is the point group which we will tell to ``process_hkl`` or ``partialator``.
+If we ignore the possibility of indexing ambiguities, then the symmetry of the intensity dataset we will get by merging the diffraction patterns will be whatever symmetry the indexing algorithm can discern, which is the symmetry of the crystal lattice.

-The following table shows the possible cases and the point group to use in each case.
+The following table shows the possible cases and the symmetry of the lattice in each case.
 Use the furthest down row that is compatible with your data, for example if the axis lengths are all equal (*a=b=c*) and the angles are all 90°, you should use ``432``, even though ``32_R``, ``422``, ``222``, ``2`` and ``1`` would all fit.